Nevermind-s/Fast-Furious-Autonomous/README.md

-The two sets look to have to same shape, which is a good thing that means that our data cleaning was correctly done and the dataset is correctly balanced.
+The two sets have a similar shape, which is a good thing, this means that our data cleaning was correctly done and the dataset is correctly balanced.